 Tips for a Successful Fall Broadleaf Weed Strategy

-A fall broadleaf weed control strategy is an important piece in a sports turf playing surface maintenance program.
-The main focus of a late fall weed control application is to address winter annuals and other broadleafs.
-The most recognizable winter annual is the dandelion.
+A fall broadleaf weed control strategy is essential in a sports field playing surface maintenance program.
+The main focus of a late fall weed control application is to address winter annuals and other broadleaf varieties.

-Although weed control is fairly straightforward with a herbicide program, the best way to minimize weeds is to maintain a thick and dense stand of turf by adhering to sound cultural practices.
+Although weed control is relatively straightforward with a herbicide program, the best way to minimize weeds is to maintain a thick and dense stand of turf by adhering to sound cultural practices.

 - Maintain turf within the recommended mowing height for that species of turf.

-- Mow frequently to ensure that no more than 1/3 of the leaf blade is removed during each mowing event.
+- Mow frequently and remove no more than 1/3 of the leaf blade during each mowing event.

 - If budget and time allow, aerify (core or solid tine) monthly.

-- For warm season turf, apply the majority of the fertilizer when the turf is actively growing.
+- For warm-season turf, apply most of the fertilizer when the turf is actively growing.

 - Always read and follow label directions.

-- Adhere to mowing recommendations prior to and after applications per the label.
+- Adhere to mowing recommendations before and after applications per the label.

-- Liquid applications will always outperform granular weed control applications.
+- Liquid applications consistently outperform granular weed control applications.

 - Do not apply to drought-stressed turf.

-- Consult label prior to application if new seedlings are present.
+- Consult the label before application if new seedlings are present.

-- Consult label prior to application if new sod is present.
+- Consult the label before application if new sod is present.